 But I kept trying.

-Five years later it's still not a walk in the park every day but it is SO much better.
-I am the veteran Specialist teacher at my school (the others teach Music, PE, Spanish ,and Art) and they come to me for advice frequently.
+I am the veteran Specialist teacher at my school (the others teach Music, PE, Spanish, and Art) and they come to me for advice frequently.

-My kids come in silently, they do almost all the poses all the time, they discuss the benefits of yoga with each other in respectful debate, they lead the Yoga Flow, the create their own poses and make sequences.
+My kids come in silently, they do almost all the poses all the time, they discuss the benefits of yoga with each other in respectful debate, they lead the Yoga Flow, they create their own poses and make sequences.

 They clean up after themselves and help each other.
 They challenge themselves and talk about bodies in a positive way.
 It took me a while to get here, but it sure feels like success.

 Have a consequence for rule-breakers after the second reminder and be consistent.
+Establishing rules and setting clear classroom expectations from the start helps create a positive and productive learning environment.

 Examples of rules for kids yoga classes: